pglen/pyedpro/README.md

         Centos 6 ..
 7 Ubuntu 14 ...
 16 ...
 20.x (should run on any linux )
         Windows (Native) plus MSYS2, Mingw,
         Raspberry PI 3, Raspberry PI 4, ...
-        Mac ** Some functions are disabled
+        Mac ** Some functions are disabled - in particular async processing

   I mainly run it on Ubuntu, and in Win32 / MSYS2, some Fedora, Windows 10, and the Raspberry-Pi.
 It behaves consistently on all these platforms, it is an absolute joy to edit in a different platform without the learning curve of new keystrokes.
 If you want an editor  that works the same way in all your workspaces, PyEdPro is the one.

  Pyedpro now is working good on the Mac.
-I installed homebrew, and got it to work.
-It was not a trivial exercise, as the Mac pygobject did not do half of the stuff as the Linux version did.
-No asynchronous  anything, segmentation faults everywhere. (which python is not suppose to have) So added new async subsystem with threads, and cleaned out a lot of parts.
-The font rendering was messed up, but got fixed by replacing pango's get_pixel_size() with get_size() / PANGO_UNIT.
-[Suspect int vs float accuracy issues] Some asyn functions like the function updater is disabled, but it can be done manually. (right click on doc -> rescan)
+I installed homebrew, and got it to fire up.
+It was not a trivial exercise, as the Mac PygGOject did not do half of the stuff as the Linux version did.
+No asynchronous  anything, segmentation faults everywhere. (which python is not suppose to have)
+  The font rendering was messed up, but got fixed by replacing Pango's get_pixel_size() with get_size() / PANGO_UNIT.
+[Suspect int vs float accuracy issues] Some asyn functions like the function updater is disabled, but it can be done manually. (right click on doc -> rescan) All in all the Mac's PyGobject is not worth the time, stopped all Mac M1 related efforts.

 ### New:

-    [ Sun 05.Sep.2021 -- made it function on the Mac M1 laptop ]
-    Tue 30.Mar.2021 -- added windows installation executable Mon 22.Mar.2021 -- added single file (packed) executable.
+    Wed 01.Dec.2021 -- on search, descending one dir level with Ext.
+Search Sun 05.Sep.2021 -- made it function on the Mac M1 laptop  - No more mac support Tue 30.Mar.2021 -- added windows installation executable Mon 22.Mar.2021 -- added single file (packed) executable.
 Just download and run.

 Added drag / drop source / target.
 New keystroke combo for keyboards without home / pgup etc ...

 Implemented html preview.
 Just right click on the file body, an select the corresponding menu item.
 Implemented markdown preview.
 Right click ...
 Implemented M4 preview.
 The files are pulled in from the current directory,